MH370 investigation: roles, responsibilities and rule changes

 The safety message coming out of such a hypothetical investigation may well be something along the lines of “[X] type aircraft require 500 hourly inspections of their wing spar joins, rather than the presently required 1,000 hourly inspections”.
 That is very different to legal blame being apportioned.

 What is the ATSB’s standard of proof?

-This approach leads to a strong probability of relationship between the occurrence event itself (e.g., the wing break up above) and the proximal factors which may have contributed to that event (such as rules on inspections which were insufficient or maintenance practices which fell short of sufficient rules).
+This approach leads to a strong probability of a relationship between the occurrence event itself (e.g., the wing break-up above) and the proximal factors which may have contributed to that event (such as rules on inspections that were insufficient or maintenance practices that fell short of sufficient rules).